privacysandbox/protected-auction-key-value-service/README.md

 # Background

-FLEDGE API is a proposal to serve remarketing ads without third-party cookies.
+FLEDGE API is a proposal to serve remarketing and other custom-audience ads without third-party cookies.
 FLEDGE executes the ad auction between the buyers (DSP) and the sellers (SSP) locally, and receives real-time signals from the FLEDGE K/V servers.
 To learn more about

 * FLEDGE for the Web: [explainer](https://developer.chrome.com/en/docs/privacy-sandbox/fledge/) and the [developer guide](https://developer.chrome.com/blog/fledge-api/).
 * FLEDGE on Android: [design proposal](https://developer.android.com/design-for-safety/privacy-sandbox/fledge) and the [developer guide](https://developer.android.com/design-for-safety/privacy-sandbox/guides/fledge).